 - the label must not contain misleading or deceptive information.

 There are conditions that apply to the holder of the label approval, as follows:

-- the holder of the label approval must retain a copy of each form of the label attached to a container (or series of containers) released for supply, together with records in relation to the batch number for the form of the label, and when the series of containers on which the form of the label is attached was first released for supply, for five years after the last supply of the product with that label
+- The holder of the label approval must retain a copy of each form of the label attached to a container (or series of containers) released for supply, together with records in relation to the batch number for the form of the label, and when the series of containers on which the form of the label is attached was first released for supply, for 5 years after the last supply of the product with that label.

-- the holder of a label approval must provide copies of the forms of labels and associated records to the APVMA on request.
+- The holder of a label approval must provide copies of the forms of labels and associated records to the APVMA upon request.